luntergroup/octopus/website/docs/guides/advanced/targeted.md

 :::tip

 The `--region` option accepts a special ranged argument in the form `<lhs> to <rhs>` where `lhs` and `rhs` are contig names or positions.
 The reference index is used to expand the range.
 For example `chr1 to chr3` is expanded to `chr1` `chr2` `chr3`.
-You can also specify positional start or end points, e.g. `1:10,000,000 to X`.
+You can also specify positional start or end points, e.g., `1:10,000,000 to X`.
 Only one region range can be specified.
 If it so happens that one of your reference contigs is called `to` then you cannot use this feature!

 :::